403-978-6052

 No Secondary Right to Counsel for DRE Screening and Urine Sample

-Being pulled over for impaired driving or DUI is stressful.
+Being pulled over for impaired driving or DUI can turn your world upside down in an instant.
 In cases where a detainee is accused of impaired driving as a result of drugs, police will conduct a Drug Recognition Evaluation (DRE).
 Given the power imbalance between detainee and police, the right to counsel is highly important before submitting to such tests.
 The question that often arises during the testing, is whether a secondary right to counsel should be afforded to a detainee during what is often a lengthy DRE investigation.

 No Secondary Right to Counsel for DRE Screening and Urine Sample